nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 6. Currently, there is no method to deconflict clashing appointments.
 Users should be advised to check the appointment sidebar to ensure appointments do not clash with each other.
 The appointment sidebar may display appointments with the same date and time in a different order after adding a new appointment and subsequently reopening the app.
 This will be resolved when fixing issue 6a.
 7. The appointment sidebar may display appointments with the same date and time in a different order after adding a new appointment and subsequently reopening the app.
 This will be resolved when fixing issue 6.
 8. The current way of checking for duplicate persons is by their full name, case sensitive.
 The future plan is to do this by checking of phone number as it is less likely 2 people share the same phone number as compared to name.
-9. The appointment sidebar may display appointments with the same date and time in a different order after adding a new appointment and subsequently reopening the app.
-This will be resolved when fixing issue 6a.
 --------------------------------------------------------------------------------------------------------------------

 ## Command summary